zytfo/guidelines/development/sdk-development.md

 ### Creating the project

-Consider:

 1. Add a README with the instructions to install the SDK.
+Find [here](../templates/README_SDK.md) a template.
 2. Add a [Code of Conduct](https://help.github.com/articles/adding-a-code-of-conduct-to-your-project/).
-[Here](https://github.com/nemtech/nem2-sdk-typescript-javascript/blob/master/CODE_OF_CONDUCT.md) some example.
+Find [here](../templates/CODE_OF_CONDUCT.md) an example.
 3. Add a [Contributors guidelines](https://help.github.com/articles/setting-guidelines-for-repository-contributors/) to help others know how they can help you.
-[Here](https://github.com/nemtech/nem2-sdk-typescript-javascript/blob/master/CONTRIBUTING.md) some example.
+Find [here](../templates/CONTRIBUTING.md) an example.
 4. Setup the Continuous Integration system.
 We use [travis-ci](https://travis-ci.org/), but feel free to use the one suits you best.

 A project with a good test coverage it's more likely to be used and trusted by the developers! :smile:

 We **strongly** suggest you to do [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) or Unit-Testing (test last).
-If you need inspiration, you can copy the same [tests we did](https://github.com/nemtech/nem2-sdk-typescript-javascript/tree/master/test).
+If you need inspiration, you can adapt the same [tests we did](https://github.com/nemtech/nem2-sdk-typescript-javascript/tree/master/test).

 ### API Wrapper

 The API generation can be done with [Swagger Codegen](https://swagger.io/tools/swagger-codegen/).
-It supports multiple languages, hopefully yours in the list.
+It supports multiple languages.
+Hopefully, yours in the list.

 The API swagger file definition can be found [here][api-def].